rose-pine/discord-mobile/readme.md

 6. Paste in theme link
 7. Restart discord

-Note: This theme can he used with iconpacks by following this guide.
+Note: This theme can be used with iconpacks by following this guide.

 ## Installing themes+ and icon packs